We understand that you have loved ones you want to protect. If there are people who depend on you, life insurance can help if you die unexpectedly.

-If you have a good skill-set and have made a decent income in the not-too-distant past, there is a good chance your application would be approved since the chances of you getting a job are good.
+If you have a valuable skill-set and recently made decent money, there is a good chance your application will be approved.
+Experienced, skilled individuals are desirable job candidates.

 » Compare: Term life insurance quotes

 If you stopped working to be a stay-at-home parent, this is a different situation.
-While you are technically “unemployed,” you still work.
-The duties of a stay-at-home parent total many jobs in one.
+While you are technically “unemployed,” your household contributions are incredibly valuable.
+Childcare is physically and emotionally exhausting.

-If you are unemployed, but have other means of income or are a good penny-pincher and have a decent savings, the insurance company may approve your application if they feel you have the means to pay the premiums.
+If you are unemployed, but have other means of income or are a good penny-pincher and have a decent savings, the insurance company may approve your application there’s proof you can pay the premiums.

 If you have been unemployed for some time and it’s uncertain where the money for premiums will come from, then your life insurance application most likely will be postponed or declined altogether.